The categories below feature policy information about some of the most common accommodation requests.

 If you are searching for information regarding a particular accommodation or policy not listed here, please navigate to our Accommodation Descriptions and Procedures tab.

 Role of Accommodations

-The Office of Academic Accessibility works, individually, with students with disabilities to identify barriers and provide reasonable accommodations and meaningful access.
+The Office of Accessibility works, individually, with students with disabilities to identify barriers and provide reasonable accommodations and meaningful access.

-Students with concerns about how a disability may impact their classroom or curricular experience may find it useful to learn more about Academic Accommodations.
+Students with concerns about how a disability may impact their classroom or curricular experience may find it useful to learn more about Accommodations.